 This is a two-semester course designed not only to cover the pathophysiological mechanisms of disease, but also to develop the students' clinical reasoning abilities.
 It is intended to be a year-long board review and, as such, integrates the basic sciences with clinical topics.
-The course is taught in case-based format where student participation and initiative are crucial to success.
-Student evaluation is based on performance on board-type multiple choice examinations and class participation.
-Course Director: Janice Herbert-Carter, MD (October- May) (letter grade)
+The course is taught in an interactive case-based format where student participation and initiative are crucial to success.
+Student evaluation is based on performance on USMLE-type multiple choice questions and team-based learning sessions.
+Course Director: Janice Herbert-Carter, MD (October-May) (letter grade)